SereniT33/stat545demo/README.md

 # stat545demo
-demo for in class.
+This is a demo for the class.

-wasabi beans are spicy.

-Why am I keep eating it?
+We will test branch, pull request, etc.